Triratna Model Safeguarding policies and Ethical Guidelines 2020On Tue, 7 April, 2020 - 15:06

 The Charity Commission for England and Wales and the Scottish Charity Regulator hold trustees responsible for Safeguarding/Protection in the course of their charity’s activities.
 If concerns are reported to the Commission or Regulator about misconduct connected with a charity, they will immediately ask to see its policies.

 However, Safeguarding is not merely a matter of meeting external requirements.
-All Triratna charities are expected to have Safeguarding policies and officers because these are recognised as among the best means of avoiding or addressing the suffering caused by failures in Safeguarding.
+All Triratna charities are asked to have Safeguarding policies and officers because these are recognised as among the best means of avoiding or addressing the suffering caused by failures in Safeguarding.

 Who are the Ethics kula and Safeguarding team?

-The Kula reviews new or updated documents and ensures that matters brought to the Safeguarding team are dealt with in the most appropriate manner, whether they require formal disciplinary action or a simple referral to the Triratna Restorative kula.
+The Kula reviews new or updated documents and ensures that matters brought to them via the Safeguarding team are dealt with in the most appropriate manner, whether they require formal disciplinary action or a simple referral to the Triratna Restorative kula.

 Read more about Safeguarding and Ethical guidelines in Triratna.